 When a Special Needs Person becomes 18 years of age, his or her parents do not have legal authority to help their loved one with everyday life and financial decision making.
 Like any adult, this person is on their own legally and financially.
 For example, during minority, the parents take care of all special needs planning, particularly in regards to education, with involvement in processes such as development of Individual Education Plans (IEPs).

 Family members typically must step up and become surrogate decision-makers.
-A common way in which this is accomplished is through guardianship.
-While guardianship allows the appointed person to legally make decisions on behalf of a special needs person, it has a number of drawbacks including:
+A common way in which this is accomplished is through guardianship and conservatorship.
+While guardianship and conservatorship allows the appointed person to legally make decisions on behalf of a special needs person, it has a number of drawbacks including:

 1. It eliminates the right of the special needs person to make decisions for themselves.
 A long standing principle in this field is to impose the least restrictive requirements possible;